Pretty swirls of peppermint adorn creamy white chocolate over rich dark chocolate for a time-honored traditional holiday favorite.

 1 lb Dark Chocolate (Or 1 pkg Semisweet Chocolate Chips + 2 oz of Unsweetened Bakers Chocolate, Shaved + 1 T. Solid Shortening)

 Let it cool completely in the fridge for at least an hour.
-Remove from fridge and break into pieces like peanut brittle.
-For gift giving, wrap the pieces in cellophane and attach a pretty ribbon or place in mason jars and decorate the jar, etc.
+Remove from the fridge and break into pieces like peanut brittle.
+For gift-giving, wrap the pieces in cellophane and attach a pretty ribbon or place them in mason jars and decorate the jar, etc.